The Subscapularis Muscle

 Frozen Shoulder

-The Subscapularis muscle is one of the 4 rotator cuff muscles.
+The Subscapularis muscle is one of the four rotator cuff muscles.
 It sits between the shoulder blade and the ribcage.
-Its main job is to add stability to the shoulder joint capsule as well as medially rotate and adduct the upper arm bone.
+Its main job is to add stability to the shoulder joint capsule and medially rotate and adduct the upper arm bone.
 [The Supraspinatus is another rotator cuff muscle]

 One of the main signs of problems in this muscle is that you can not fully turn up your palm.
-You will also not be able to reach back with the “throwing a ball” motion.
-If it fully progresses, you won’t have much range of motion at all.
+You will also be unable to reach back with the “throwing a ball” motion.
+If it progresses fully, you won’t have much range of motion.

 People between the ages of 40 and 60 years old who have diabetes are the most at risk for developing frozen shoulder.